Nevada CHIP: Children's Health Insurance Program

 Who qualifies for Nevada Check Up?

-Nevada Check Up is designed for children under 19 whose families earn above the Nevada Medicaid income limit for children (200% FPL) but below Nevada Check Up's upper income threshold.
-The program also requires that the child be uninsured or have recently lost coverage — CHIP is generally not available to children who have access to employer-sponsored health insurance that meets minimum standards.
+Nevada Check Up is designed for children birth through age 18 whose families earn above the Nevada Medicaid income limit but at or below 200% FPL, Nevada Check Up's upper income threshold.
+The program also requires that the child be uninsured — CHIP is generally not available to children who have access to employer-sponsored health insurance that meets minimum standards.

 • Child must be a Nevada resident